NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

     //     Hint: to know if we reached the end, check if nextBlock = -1

     /***
         Deleting attribute catalog entries corresponding the relation and index blocks corresponding to the relation with relName on its attributes
     ***/

-    // reset the searchIndex of the attribute catalog using RelCacheTable::resetSearchIndex()
+    // reset the searchIndex of the attribute catalog

-    // store the number of attributes deleted, because in case all the attributes were not successfully
-    // added, we need to keep track of the deleted attributes int numberOfAttributesDeleted = 0;
+    int numberOfAttributesDeleted = 0;

     while(true) {